 Fourteen million Americans will have Alzheimer's Disease by the middle of this century unless a cure or prevention is found.

-It is estimated that more than 22 million individuals worldwide will have Alzheimer's Disease by 2025.
+It is estimated that more than 47 million individuals worldwide who have Alzheimer's Disease.

 One in 10 persons over 65 and nearly half of those over 85 have Alzheimer's disease.

-A small percentage of people in their thirties, forties, and fifties have early onset Alzheimers.
+A small percentage of people in their thirties, forties, and fifties have early onset.

-A person with Alzheimer's Disease lives an average of 8 years after diagnosis and as many as 20.
+A person with this disease lives an average of 8 years after diagnosis and as many as 20.

 At any given time, 7 out of 10 persons with this disease live at home.